-Different repositories have widely varying policies and fee structures for making photocopies, scans, or digital photographs of archival materials.
+Different repositories have widely varying policies and fee structures for making scans or digital photographs of archival materials.

-At YDSL: permission to photocopy, scan, or take photographs is at the discretion of the Special Collections staff.
-Depending on the physical condition of the documents and the reliability of the researcher, we might say that 1) a Special Collections staff member needs to do the photocopying or scanning for the researcher, or 2) the researcher can do his or her own copying, or 3) the material is too fragile to be copied.
+At YDSL: permission to scan or take photographs is at the discretion of the Special Collections staff.
+Depending on the physical condition of the documents and the reliability of the researcher, we might say that 1) a Special Collections staff member needs to do the scanning for the researcher, or 2) the researcher can do his or her own scanning, or 3) the material is too fragile to be scanned.

-It is a fairly liberal policy for YDSL to allow researchers to make their own photocopies or scans, but we have limited staff available to do copying for researchers and our particular context (specialized content, secluded physical location) means that most of our researchers are trustworthy academics.
+It is a fairly liberal policy for YDSL to allow researchers to make their own scans, but we have limited staff available to do copying for researchers and our particular context (specialized content, secluded physical location) means that most of our researchers are trustworthy academics.

-At YDSL: We charge a fee for the use of the photocopier that is in the Special Collections Reading Room in order to cover the costs of maintaining the machine.
-We have a scanner available in the Special Collections Reading Room that can be used by the researchers under certain circumstances and we do not charge for its use.
-If a Special Collections staff member is doing photocopying or scanning for a researcher, the fee is higher in order to cover the labor costs of the staff member.
+At YDSL: We have a scanner available in the Special Collections Reading Room that can be used by the researchers under certain circumstances and we do not charge for its use.
+If a Special Collections staff member is doing scanning for a researcher, the fee is higher in order to cover the labor costs of the staff member.
 If a researcher brings his/her own digital camera or scanner in to make copies, we do not charge for it.
 We do not permit researchers to make copies of entire collections or to deposit any copies they made in another repository.